Installation and Configuration

 Get Your Organization Ready

 To use Safety Firewall, your organization must have the Firewall feature enabled.
-If you're unsure whether your organization has access, contact your Safety administrator or .
+If you're unsure whether your organization has access, contact your Safety administrator or reach out to our support team.

 1. Installation